adarshagrahara/AI-chat/README.md

 yeah its pretty sad.

 ## Accomplishments that I am proud of
+I am very proud of how everything works together.
+For example, you sending a message, makes it get stored in a database and lets it have a response.
+Also I am proud that I got the web-speech-api to work and it respons ewith another voice.
+I am also proud that I created a Database and I also query data from it.

 ## What I learned
+1. I learned so much.
+2. I learned more about jsp and servlets, more about API's, REST API's, Google API's, and Library API's.
+3. I learned how to create and query data from a database.
+4. I learned how the sql language works along with JDBC.
+5. I learned how to pass data from Backend to front end.

 ## What's next for AI Chat Bot
+There could be anything, even an an app or something on an iPhone using Swift, for maybe on Android using Kotlin.